filswan/python-mcs-sdk/README.md

 ## Getting Started

 First you should set your wallet address, private key and web3 api.
-There can be put into a .env\
+There can be put into a .env (create one under the test folder for testing)\
 file under the same directory.
 ```
 wallet_address : <WALLET_ADDRESS>